 Grand Rounds and other lectures are held at Massachusetts General Hospital (MGH), Beth Isral Deaconess Medical Center (BIDMC) and Brigham and Women's Hospital (BWH), all in Boston.

-This program is designed for certified nurse practitioners who have a lifelong commitment to learning and who are seeking a career in dermatology.
-Several years of clinical experience in a general medical setting is preferred.
-Massachusetts state licensure and nurse practitioner certification is also required.
+The program is designed for certified nurse practitioners who have a lifelong commitment to learning and who are seeking a career in dermatology.
+Several years of clinical experience as a nurse practitioner in a general medical setting is required.
+Prior work experience in dermatology is not necessary.

-Applications are accepted from January 1 to March 1.
+Applications are accepted from January 1 to March 1 in the year of admission.
 A personal interview with potential candidates is required, if possible.
 To apply for the fellowship, please submit the following materials:

-All applications will be reviewed by Mary Nolen, ANP, BC, program director.
-Finalists for the positions will be offered an interview in March/April.
-Final selection will be completed by the beginning of May.
+All applications will be reviewed by Mary Nolen, ANP, BC, DCNP, and Julia Benedetti, MDFinalists for the positions will be offered an interview in early Spring.
+Final selection will be completed by the end of April.
 The fellowship commences in September.